kangyuw/cloudrun-leaderboard/samples/go/README.md

-CloudBowl - Sample - Go
+Leaderboard - Sample - Go
 ---------------------------------

 To make changes, edit the `play` method in [`main.go`](./main.go)